michael-bird/BlazorTranslate/README.md

 ## Getting started

  - Start the node.js services in your local environment.
+For the iframe to work you will need to wait for the frontend to be packed which can take up to 5 minutes.
  - Run the Application - It should use webpack to bundle the JS and SCSS files.
  - This application communicates with the services over port: 3000 - If you have changed this you will need to update Services/LabstarService.cs.